 And as I noted earlier, the monster can't be killed, so there's really no point to the whole struggle.
 Can't even be hurt.
 But it can be poisoned by the craptastic souls of white people, and when it dies, Global Warming will begin.
 Hahaha!
 That is fucking ridiculous!

 If you want to read a good Dan Simmons novel, I'd recommend either Summer of Night or Song of Kali.
 If you want to read a supernatural horror story about the polar regions, go with HP Lovecraft's At the Mountains of Madness or John W. Campbell's "Who Goes There?" or Ramsey Campbell's Midnight Sun.
-Rent the John Carpenter The Thing.
+Rent John Carpenter The Thing.
 Watch the first-season X-Files episode "Ice."
 Get really drunk and then try to find a cab in London, Ontario on New Year's Eve.
 But leave The Terror alone.
+NOT RECOMMENDED.